 What is the name of your caregiver again?

 The doctor asks you how you hurt your leg yesterday, but your brain can’t remember.
 Instead, it creates a new “memory” that little resembles what actually happened.
 To fill the memory void, your brain spins stories about your life.
 You do not realize that these are fantasies.
 Confabulations.
 To you, the stories you tell about your life are reality.
 Stories about your two sons.
 Your stint in the Marine Corps.
 Your marriage to your high school sweetheart who works in construction.
 Your successful career as a federal judge in Sacramento.

 None of them ever will.

 This is my sister’s story.
+My story is in a separate post.
 This blog post only touches the devastating effects of this injury and the dangers of distracted driving, especially for teens.
 John Hopkins University says that someone with an undergraduate degree is seven times more likely to completely recover from a traumatic brain injury than someone who hasn’t completed high school.
 For more information, please check out the website for the Brain Injury Association of America.